simplertasks/aics/hn/hn-google-doc.md

 ## The AI Everywhere Problem

-Spend an hour using your phone or computer today and you will witness a pattern: an AI here, an AI there, here an AI, there an AI—everywhere an AI!
+Spend an hour using your phone or computer today and you will witness a pattern: an AI here, an AI there - everywhere an AI!

-That would be fine if we were interested in Old MacDonald's farm animals.
-But we aren't running a nursery rhyme; we are running businesses.
-We are talking about personal productivity and enterprise efficiency.

 The current landscape is defined by fragmentation.
 We have powerful tools, but they are trapped in silos.
 Each one is different—different prompts, different contexts, different results.
 Knowledge is trapped inside fleeting conversations that are rarely shared across teams.